lawrennd/old_talks/_ml/includes/double-descent.md

 accuracy on the training set.
 An objective that is always achievable for the overparameterized model.}

-\notes{Intuitively, it seems that a highly over-parameterised model places Grandma's house on the edge of the dark forest.
+\notes{Intuitively, it seems that a highly overparameterized model places Grandma's house on the edge of the dark forest.
 Making it easily and quickly accessible to the algorithm.
 The larger the model, the more exposed Grandma's house becomes.
-Perhaps this is due to some form of blessing of dimensionality brings Grandma's house closer to the edge of the forest in a high dimensional stting.
-Really we should think of Grandma's house as a low dimensional manifold of destinations that are safe.
+Perhaps this is due to some form of blessing of dimensionality brings Grandma's house closer to the edge of the forest in a high dimensional setting.
+Really, we should think of Grandma's house as a low dimensional manifold of destinations that are safe.
 A path through the forest where the wolf of overfitting doesn't venture.
 In the GLM case, we know already that when the number